hipe/tmx/zerk/doc/issues/050-CLI-table-notes.md

   - used to be just "denominator", now is a two-tuple..
   - for now, we want "min" and "max" but this is in flux

+## nasty case of a "total" cel plus visualization [#here.I]

+explanation is inline. :#table-coverpoint-I-1